 Adapt to the market in a cost-effective way

-How does agile philosophy translate to our everyday business?
-Simply said – it allows us to adapt to market changes very quickly, both internally and externally, as well as respond rapidly to customer demands.
+To put it simply, it allows us to adapt to market changes very quickly, both internally and externally, as well as respond rapidly to customer demands.
 Besides that, it enables us to constantly find more cost-effective solutions without ever compromising quality.

-According to the Agile Manifesto – „Agile processes promote sustainable development.
+According to the Agile Manifesto, Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 People before processes

-Furthermore, by delivering our project in smaller chunks more frequently, we can be much more flexible with clients' needs.
-It's quite the opposite of the traditional Waterfall system based on delivering massive pieces of project with huge chunks of time in between.
+Furthermore, by delivering our project in smaller increments more frequently, we can be much more flexible with clients' needs.
+It's quite the opposite of the traditional Waterfall system based on delivering massive pieces of projects with large amounts of time in between.

-Because we wanted to implement a more efficient project management process that encourages adaptability and accountability, as well as improve time management and self-organization in the company – in purpose of delivering highest quality product to every client.
+Because we wanted to implement a more efficient project management process that encourages adaptability and accountability, as well as improve time management and self-organization in the company; thus enabling us to do our job better, faster, and more efficiently.